 (iii) Securities Premium reserve

 Securities premium is used to record the premium received on issue of shares.
-It is utilised in accordance with the provisions of the Companies Act, 2013.
+It will be utilised in accordance with the provisions of the Companies Act, 2013.

 (iv) Employee stock option reserve